French police arrest two people suspected of plotting Christmas stabbing attack | Law-Order

 French police arrest two people suspected of plotting Christmas stabbing attack

-Islamist literature and Islamic State propaganda was found during the arrests, which were made close to Paris, the news channel added.
+In a tweet confirming the report, France's Interior Minister Gerard Darmanin said the "terroristic threat remains on a high level."
+Islamist literature and Islamic State propaganda was found during the arrests, which were made close to Paris, news channel BFM TV and newspaper Le Parisien reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)